-We follow the college schedule.
+- 1. Online Classes: If you have not logged in within the first two weeks of the course, I will drop you, and if you do not participate in class for two consecutive weeks without notifying me and discussing your situation, I may drop you. - 2.
+Face-to-Face, hybrid, or blended classes: If you do not attend class or submit work during the first two weeks, I will drop you. - B. We follow the college schedule.
 Look ahead to make plans as needed.
-When possible, I'm more than willing to work with you to get things done early to work around planned events, but you must give me sufficient notice and communicate with me about this.

-- a) If you anticipate being absent or without computer access for a week or more (military, work, or out-of-town commitment), you must contact me at least a week beforehand so that we can work out a schedule, otherwise I may drop you. - b) If you are active-duty military or national guard, I appreciate you're letting me know that so that I can keep it in mind if you are called away with no notice. - c) If you should contract a contagious illness or have a medical or mental event during the semester and experience symptoms that affect your ability to continue working on the class, please contact me as soon as possible so that we can discuss options for completion or continuation of the class.
-Be assured that I will work with you to provide support and the opportunity to succeed in this class, however, note the next point: - d) I will only work out an alternate schedule for you as describe above if you are in good standing-getting your work done and participating in the course.
-Prolonged absence from the course to the extent you've missed major lessons and multiple assignments will necessitate retaking the course from the start.
+When possible, I'm more than willing to work with you to get things done early to work around life events, but you must give me sufficient notice. - 1.
+If you anticipate being absent or without computer access for a week or more (military, work, or out-of-town commitment), you must contact me at least a week beforehand so that we can work out a schedule, otherwise I may drop you. - a) If you are active-duty military, I appreciate you're letting me know that so that I can keep that in mind if you are called away with no notice. - 2.
+If you should contract COVID-19 during the semester and experience symptoms that affect your ability to continue working on the class, please contact me as soon as possible so that we can discuss options for completion or continuation of the class.
+Be assured that I will work with you to provide support and the opportunity to succeed in this class, however, note the next point: - C. I will only work out an alternate schedule for you (B. 1 & 2) if you are in good standing-getting your work done and participating in the course.
+Prolonged absence from the course to the extent you've missed major lessons and multiple assignments will necessitate retaking the course from the start. - D. It is your responsibility to let me know if your name ever disappears from Blackboard or Banner.
+Your name not being there indicates a registration problem you need to deal with quickly.
+I can help direct you to staff who can assist you with those issues. - E. Ultimately, it is your responsibility to drop the course if you are not going to be able to complete it.